top of page

 It started drizzling slightly as we walked to the traditional bakery.
 25 minutes later, we managed to find the bakery among a row of shophouses without losing our way but a little further than expected.
 The fading signboard above the shop made it even harder to spot it.

 We stepped into Kilang Roti Dan Kek Teo Soon (潮顺面包西果厂) and were assaulted by the aroma of freshly baked breads.
-The long loaves of bread were lined up on shelves in clean plastic bags.
+Long loaves of bread were lined up on shelves in clean plastic bags.
 Each loaf was RM3.40 only but it was so big that I had to share with a partner for half a loaf each.

 The boss asked if we wished to skin the breads before slicing but we declined.
 The fragrance of traditional bread was mostly in the crust and that was what we wanted.
 When my half loaf of bread was handed to me, I gave it a slight squeeze and was surprised at its ultra-softness.
 I bought another pack of coconut buns for RM3.40.